codescrum/rails-template-docker-kubernetes/README.md

 Rails.application.config.assets.precompile += %w( main/styles/non-controller.css application-welcome.css application-session.css )
 ```

-You can configure the sassish folder by using an initializer, this template already includes it
+You can configure the Sassish folder by using an initializer, this template already includes this

 ```ruby
 Sassish.setup do |config|